Jerrycan

 Stamped indentations stiffen the sides and allow expansion of the contents.
 Different colours designate the contents.

 A jerrycan or jerrican (also styled jerry can or jerri can) is a fuel container made from pressed steel (and more recently, high density polyethylene).
-It was designed in Germany in the 1930s for military use to hold 20 L of fuel or water, and saw widespread use by both Germany and the Allies during the Second World War.
+It was designed in Germany in the 1930s for military use, to hold 20 L of fuel or water, and saw widespread use by both Germany and the Allies during the Second World War.

 The development of the jerrycan was a significant improvement on earlier designs, which required tools and funnels to use, and it contained many innovative features for convenience of use and robustness.
-Today similar designs are used worldwide for fuel and water containers, in both military and civilian contexts.
+Similar designs are used worldwide for fuel and water containers, in both military and civilian contexts.

 History

 The name of the jerrycan refers to its German origins, Jerry being slang for Germans.
 The design was reverse engineered and subsequently copied, with minor modifications, by the Allies during the Second World War.